burakaksoy/DuckieBot-ROS-ArucoTags-Parking/README.md

 - Key intermediate steps and timeline
 - Update project diary at least once a week (diary link will be send to each group)

+-- Create proposal google doc.
+-- Create timetable google doc.
+-- Start to write the proposal.
+-- Find a paper for autonomous parking.
+-- Add Nemo to github for this project.

 ## Key steps:
 - [ ] Duckiebot setup (may include soldering)
 - [ ] Wheels and camera calibration